The Mezzo Void

 Journal

-While this journal may focus on daily experiences and personal reflections; it is also used as a space to explore broader topics like the highs and lows of artistic expression and life’s seasonal rhythm.
-As a result, you'll find a mix of personal updates and deeper thoughts, since this is what feels most authentic.
+While this journal may focus on daily experiences and personal reflections; it is also used, as a space to explore broader topics like the highs and lows of artistic expression and life’s seasonal rhythm.
+As a result, you'll find a mix of personal updates and deeper thoughts, since I'm going with what feels most authentic to me.

 Archive: 2024